Blog / Is the EPPP Hard? What the Data Actually Says

 The EPPP is hard, but it's predictably hard.
 The content is defined.
 The format is consistent.
 The skills it tests (applying knowledge to clinical scenarios) are trainable.

 The data says most people pass.
-The question is whether your preparation puts you in the 82% or the 18%.
+The question is whether your preparation puts you in the 4 who pass or the 1 who retakes.

 If you want adaptive practice that targets your weak domains with application-based questions, try thePsychology.ai free for 7 days.